RocketChat/docs-old/guides/omnichannel/canned-responses/canned-responses-rocket.chat-admins-guides.md

 ![](<../../../.gitbook/assets/image (512).png>)

-Check the omnichannel manager's guide for canned responses to save a new canned response for your workspace.
+Check the Omnichannel manager's guide for canned responses to save a new canned response for your workspace.

 {% content-ref url="canned-responses-omnichannel-managers-guide/" %}
 [canned-responses-omnichannel-managers-guide](canned-responses-omnichannel-managers-guide/)